 - Talk about your own struggles with distraction

 Our teens are not the only ones who are distracted.
-Rather than being so critical of my kids and the ways they are absorbed, I can own the fact that I too am easily distracted.
+Rather than being so critical of my kids and the ways they are absorbed, I can own the fact that I, too, am easily distracted.
 Discussing the importance of face-to-face time and how we also struggle can be more effective than lecturing them.
-The more I look at my own struggles with similar things, the more my tone changes with my kids, who in turn are more receptive to what I have to say.
+The more I look at my struggles with similar things, the more my tone changes with my kids, who are more receptive to what I have to say.